smourier/DirectN/README.md

 The easiest way to use this is reference the nuget package: https://www.nuget.org/packages/DirectN/ (.NET Framework) or https://www.nuget.org/packages/DirectNCore/ (.NET Core and .NET 5, 6, 7, etc.) or https://www.nuget.org/packages/DirectNStandard/ (.NET Standard).

 Or you can pick the C# source files you want (among the 10000 .cs provided ...).
 It can be sometimes difficult because the dependencies between all these technologies can make extracting a small portion quite difficult (and they are one of the reasons why DirectN exists...).
-However this is possible as demonstrated in this other project: [Windows Interface Composition Engine ("Wice")](https://github.com/aelyo-softworks/Wice) wich uses only ~700 files (less than 10%) from DirectN.
+However this is still possible.

 ## Same names and types than the native concepts!
 DirectN allows you to port C/C++ code to C#, or to write C# code from scratch, probably more easily than with other existing interop libraries in this domain because one of its main objective is to use exactly the **same names and types than the native concepts** (interfaces, enums, structures, constants, methods, arguments, guids, etc.) .
 So you can read the official documentation, use existing C/C++ samples, and start coding with .NET right away.